NautilusTrader

 • COIN_FUTURES (other cryptocurrency as collateral)

-MARGIN and ISOLATED_MARGIN account types exist in the enum but margin trading is not yet implemented.
+MARGIN and ISOLATED_MARGIN account types exist in the enum but margin trading is not implemented.
 See Product support.

 Base URL overrides